simonmichael/hledger_site/src/export.md

 "5","2008-12-31","","pay off","assets:bank:checking","$-1","0"
 ```

-The new [aregister] command (currently in master) is best for this,
+But the [aregister] command may be better for this,
-since it guarantees one record per transaction even with complex
+because it guarantees one record per transaction even with complex multi-posting transactions,
-multi-posting transactions, and provides the (abbreviated) other
-account names, making categorisation easier when importing:
+and it shows the other account names (abbreviated), making later categorisation easier:

 ```cli
 $ hledger -f examples/sample.journal areg checking -O csv cur:'\$'